dduportal/rpi-utils/notes/notes.md

 # wifi_password=your-presharedkey
 ```

-Note that this require a reboot to be visible.
-We'll do that at the end of pre-configurations
+Note that this requires a reboot to be visible.
+We will do that at the end of pre-configurations

 ### b - Ensure your packages are up-to-date